chronicleworks/chronicle-examples/domains/time-recording/guide.md

 }
 ```

-and note that they did so
+and note that they did so,

 ```graphql
 mutation {